seamapi/edgespec/docs/middleware.md

 ## Authentication Middleware

-Authentication middleware is just like any other middleware, except by passing it to `authMiddlewareMap` in `createWithEdgeSpec`, you can specify it as a valid `auth` option on a route.
+Authentication middleware is just like any other middleware, except by passing it to `authMiddlewares` in `createWithEdgeSpec`, you can specify it as a valid `auth` option on a route.
 Using the `auth` option is usually simpler and will also affect code generation.

 For example: